 Explore new-to-you ingredients that are gentler on the planet

-Sydney Chasin, founder and CEO of the Lil’ Pops, says learning about the impact you have as a consumer can lessen feelings of overwhelm associated with negative headlines.
+Sydney Chasin, founder and CEO of the Lil’ Pops, says learning about the impact you have as a consumer can lessen overwhelming feelings associated with negative headlines.
 “The most important thing is to make sure you’re educated as a consumer, because every little thing matters,” she says.
 “The mindfulness goes hand in hand with making a difference.”

-In fact, a desire to learn more is what led Chasin to start her brand, which she relaunched in the U.S. in August.
+In fact, a desire to learn more is what led Chasin to start her brand, which she relaunched in the U.S. in August of 2019.
 The sorghum-grain-based snacks provide a delicious treat to consumers, who will be making an impact while snacking, whether they’re aware or not.
 Sorghum can be grown in very hot, water-scarce parts of the world, and to grow it, farmers don’t need to use irrigation.

 “I saw our sorghum fields,” Chasin says.
 “The grounds are completely cracked and there are amazing sorghum plants coming out of the ground.”
 With waxy leaves that retain moisture and a fibrous root system that mines for ground water, this miracle plant is drought resilient, which is incredibly important for food security—especially in the U.S. With her popcorn-like (but corn-free) snacks, Chasin hopes to show the world that tasty, conscious eating is possible and within reach.
 “The grand ambition is that we create a range of sorghum products that takes the ancient grain of the past to make a sustainable future,” she says.